Home Legal Product Disclosure Statement

 (b) Third Party Transaction Fees – see section 5.5(c) of this PDS, above

-(d) if you request a physical card you will be charged a one off fee of AUD$10 per card; and
+(d) if you request a physical card you will be charged a fee of AUD$10 per card; and

 (e) Automatic FX Conversion of a Cross-Border Transactions (also known as the margin included in the foreign exchange rate when using your card) is charged per transaction.
 It is generally higher than a non-card foreign exchange transaction Margin.
 The details of your transaction including your exchange rate will be included in your Service Confirmation within your transaction history;